minibolt-guide/minibolt/guide/bonus/system/store-data-secondary-disk.md

 ### Continue with the guide

-That's it: your Raspberry Pi now boots from the microSD card while the data directory `/data/` is located on the external drive.
+That's it: your Raspberry Pi now boots from the microSD card while the data directory `/data/` is located on the secondary disk.

 You can now continue with the RaspiBolt guide.